 Credit Recovery for high school courses may be offered during the summer and/or during the school term.
-A maximum of 1 credit hour per school year may be offered during the summer.
 School term credit recovery is at the discretion of the high school principal.

 Driver Education

 Students must attend a minimum of 30 hours of classroom instruction.
 Students not meeting these requirements due to absenteeism will retake the classroom portion the following semester.